 Wisconsin AHEC Scholars is a two-year program designed to enhance and broaden a student’s healthcare training.
 Each year as an AHEC Scholar, you’ll participate in a combination of didactic and community-based experiential training in a Wisconsin rural community and/or with underserved populations.
-Learn more: 2021-22 Scholars Overview & Checklist
+Learn more: 2022-23 Overview and Checklist

 Educational and training activities support the following six (6) Core Topics: